see below for demonstration video

 Changes to the Urgent Appointment System

-We’re operating a new system to manage urgent appointment requests during the Winter period.
-All urgent requests will be passed to the doctor to allocate.
+All urgent requests will be passed to the doctor to allocate appointments or provide advice.

 Depending on the nature of the problem the doctor may offer an urgent appointment, a phone consultation or a routine appointment.

 The more information you can give the receptionist about your problem, the more this will help the doctor offer you the right service.

 Once the doctor has decided, you will be phoned back

 Please note that in an urgent appointment the doctor will only discuss your urgent ailment.
 If you need to discuss anything else, you will need to book a routine appointment.

 You can also attend a walk-in centre,

 get treatment from your pharmacist or call NHS 111 for advice.